At least he says he doesn’t.

 He watched me open Amazon boxes and my new reusable shopping bags full of coconut aminos and raw milk and einkorn whole grain flour.
 He thought the spiralizer was a new toy and wanted to spiralize everything.
 “No Mike, you can’t spiralize pineapple.”

 He pulled a never-before-used smoker from the garage and set it up to smoke various grass-fed and pasture-raised meats.
 He has become an expert on grilling wild salmon, wild shrimp skewers and dry aged grass-fed t-bones.

 I should mention that part of our living together arrangement is that I buy the groceries.
 So he has no idea how much this costs.
-Could be a different story if we had our money together.
-A potential future bridge to cross.
+It might be a different story if we had our money together, and a future bridge to cross.

 And he replied “absolutely not.”
 And then the quiet and reserved man that I love told me he is learning a lot.
 He loves the food and the way he feels after a meal.
 He has stopped going for seconds because he doesn’t want to ruin the feeling of satisfaction.
 He has noticed he isn’t snacking as much between meals.
 He admires me for wanting to make my own bread, churn my own butter, create my own compost, put in more planter boxes, start my own herb garden, spray peppermint oil in various places for various reasons.